Decatf/manifest/README.md

 2) repo sync -j7 -c --no-tags

 (repo sync: -jN, where N = number of your CPU cores minus 1, utilizes multithreading; --no-tags avoids syncing all tags; -c option for repo sync makes repo to fetch only the branch you really need instead of all branches of each git)

+It is important to review local_manifest.xml for inconsistencies - make sure that remote project names and revisions are what is needed and that they exist.